See what your $15 buys

 Process compliance — did the board follow the required procedural steps?

 - Signed by manager, not the board.The notice is signed by “David Park, Property Manager, on behalf of the Board.”
-CPR permits agency for service but the Board must have resolved to impose the sanction; the letter does not reference any board resolution date.
+The CPR permits agency for service but the Board must have resolved to impose the sanction; the letter does not reference any board resolution date.

 Draft response (adapt before sending)